kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 Like most blockchains, by default every transaction on the Kin Blockchain is charged a fee to execute.
 This discourages blockchain spam and denial of service attacks.
 Fee for individual transactions are trivial (1 KIN = 10E5 FEE).

 A whitelist of pre-approved Kin apps have their fee waived.
-See [Send kin with a whitelist transaction](#send-kin-with-a-whitelist-transaction) for an example.
+See [Send Kin with a whitelist transaction](#send-kin-with-a-whitelist-transaction) for an example.

 ```swift